RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 - In this case, follow the instructions for [Option 1: Installing micro-ROS Natively](#option-1-installing-micro-ros-natively)

-2. Use a ROS2 Docker container.
-There are two options here:
+1. Use a ROS2 Docker container.
   -  Use a pre-built docker image from micro-ROS that comes with micro-ROS installed in a ROS2 environment.
-In this case, follow the instructions for [Option 2.1: Using micro-ROS Docker image](#option-21-using-micro-ros-docker-image)
+In this case, follow the instructions for [Option 2: Using micro-ROS Docker image](#option-2-using-micro-ros-docker-image)
   > The pre-built option is most recommended if using Docker!

-  -  Add micro-ROS build instructions to an existing dockerfile, to support a custom/user-defined ROS2 environment.
-In this case, follow the instructions for [Option 2.2: Using micro-ROS with user Dockerfile](#option-22-using-micro-ros-with-user-dockerfile)

 ## Setting Up micro-ROS with Arduino Due